runwhen-contrib/rw-public-codecollection/CODE_OF_CONDUCT.md

-# Code of Conduct - Runwhen Public CodeCollection
+# Code of Conduct - RunWhen Public CodeCollection

 ## Our Pledge